Tomorrowland (festival): Atmosphere

+This stage has appeared at every physical edition of Tomorrowland since being introduced.

 Cage

 Cage is located behind Rave Cave and is home to harder styles of electronic dance music.
 The stage has darker lighting than the other indoor stages.

+This stage has appeared at every physical edition of Tomorrowland since being introduced in 2017.

 Casa Corona

 Casa Corona was introduced in 2019 in place of the House of Masks.
 It is a small stage that functions more as bar than a stage despite music being played.
-The stage in located on the water's edge near to the Freedom stage.
+The stage is located on the water's edge near to the Freedom stage.

+This stage has appeared at every physical edition of Tomorrowland since being introduced.

 Core

 Core is located away from the main festival area and in part of the surrounding forest.
 The stage incorporates the local woodland into its design and makes use of wooden paneling and soft lighting to give the stage a more natural atmosphere.

+This stage has appeared at every physical edition of Tomorrowland since being introduced, in 2017.

 Freedom

 Freedom is often described as Tomorrowland's second stage.
 The stage is a two floor open warehouse design where performances can be viewed from the ground floor or numerous first floor balconies.
 Again this stage makes heavy use of LED lighting.
 In 2019, the roof was removed following a partial roof collapse due to the 2019 European heat wave.

 In 2022, Freedom received a redesign.
-An extra floor was added, bringing the total to 3 floors (ground, first and second).
+An extra floor was added, bringing the total to three floors (ground, first and second).
 Furthermore, the LED panels covering large parts of the roof were replaced with butterflies containing LED panels.

+In 2025, Freedom was upgraded once again, replacing the butterflies with movable LED Panels that can be individually controlled, creating a "movable roof", LED Panels were also wrapped around the edges of the arena to give a "360-degree" screen effect.

+This stage has appeared at every physical edition of Tomorrowland since being introduced, in 2017.

 Garden of Madness

 Officially known as "Dimitri Vegas & Like Mike presents Garden of Madness", the stage is built over the water and is a circular shape.
 The stage is in the centre of the circle.
 It features hanging plants growing from the ceiling and water fountains surround the stage.
-Since 2017 Dimitri Vegas & Like Mike have brought the Garden of Madness to Ushuaïa for an annual summer residency.
+Since 2017, Dimitri Vegas & Like Mike have brought the Garden of Madness to Ushuaïa for an annual summer residency.
 In 2018, they also collaborated with Creamfields for a special one-off event.

+The garden of madness stage appeared at Tomorrowland Belgium from 2014 until 2019.

 Harbour House

-Harbour House is a small stage located above the water between Q-Dance and Casa Corona.
-The stage is house shaped and makes use of bubble and smoke machines.
+Harbour House was a small stage located above the water between Q-Dance (Later Mesa Garden) and Casa Corona (Later Melodia by Corona).
+The stage is house-shaped and makes use of bubble and smoke machines.
+It was introduced in 2016 and last appeared in 2022, as of 2023 this stage was replaced by Elixir.